 Skyline was largely an unknown until the first trailers and posters started to appear two months before the films release.
 There was scanty material available on the film and it was impossible to tell what Skyline was about from its posters alone.
 The appearance of the first trailers certainly elevated interest, making Skyline appear to be a successor to Independence Day (1996).
 One greeted it somewhat dubiously with AVPR: Aliens vs Predator Requiem still standing as a black mark against the Brothers Strause.
 This was at least counterbalanced by the fact that they had financed and made Skyline themselves, with this presumably meaning that what we would be seeing on screen would be a largely uncompromised artistic vision on their part.

-The Brothers Strause certainly hold ones interest from the beginning of the film.
-Unlike a great many effects people that turn directors, they know how to stage their effects dramatically and come up with some amazing set-pieces the appearance of the beams of light over the city and images of hordes of bodies being sucked up into the sky; the UFOs emerging out of the clouds; the scenes with squadrons of fighter planes and stealth bombers attacking back against the alien ships, culminating in the launching of a nuke (although I find it hard to believe the military would sanction launching a nuke over their own civilian area); the abrupt first appearance of one of the monsters crushing a car with its foot; the flying robotic creatures that invade the underground parking lot.
+The Brothers Strause certainly hold ones interest.
+Unlike a great many effects people that turn directors, they know how to stage their effects dramatically and come up with some amazing set-pieces the appearance of the beams of light over the city and images of hordes of bodies being sucked up into the sky; the UFOs emerging out of the clouds; the scenes with squadrons of fighter planes and stealth bombers attacking back against the alien ships, culminating in the launching of a nuke (although I find it hard to believe the military would sanction launching a nuke over domestic civilian areas); the abrupt first appearance of one of the monsters crushing a car with its foot; the flying robotic creatures that invade the underground parking lot.

 The Strause Brothers marshalling of the effects in these scenes is enthralling and absolutely expert.
 They create an intriguing and unusual menace.
 The film holds a great sense of building mystery for one, it is never made clear if the ships are alien or not.
 Maybe we could have done without the scenes where staring into the lights starts turning people into what would seem to be zombies as the zombie film has been feeling worked out of late.
 The film keeps the characters inside the apartment and tightly builds the drama through the debate over their best means of survival.

 This focus on the effects and lack of interest in the traditional expectations of a plot also produce a number of problems elsewhere.
 The characters are badly under-characterised.
-They are cast with largely unknown faces the biggest name in the cast is Eric Balfour who I have always maintained was an actor worthy of a higher profile, he having floated around various tv roles and supporting parts in films such as The Texas Chainsaw Massacre (2003) without finding a breakout role before now.
+They are cast with largely unknown faces the biggest name in the cast is Eric Balfour who I have always maintained was an actor worthy of a higher profile, he having floated around various tv roles and supporting parts in films without finding a breakout role before now.
 This does have some effect when members of the cast start being bumped off and the victimology does not follow expected patterns.
 On the other hand, the characters are little more than first names.
-We never find out what it is that Donald Faison has done to become a success, nor anything about the big issue that he wants Eric Balfour to move to Los Angeles for.
+We never find out what it is that Donald Faison has done to become a success, nor anything about the big issue for which he wants Eric Balfour to move to Los Angeles.
 In the introductory scenes, the people seem more denoted by their lifestyle of conspicuous consumption than they do their personalities fast cars, an apartment filled with technological gadgets, bottles of alcohol all around, hot-looking women at the pool and so on.
 (The fact that Skyline is executive produced by notorious Hollywood party boy Brett Ratner may well explain something about this).

 (Winner for Best Special Effects at this sites Best of 2010 Awards).